MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-first-experiment-automated-ml.md

 ### Delete the deployment instance

 Delete just the deployment instance from Azure Machine Learning at https:\//ml.azure.com/, if you want to keep the resource group and workspace for other tutorials and exploration.

 1. Go to [Azure Machine Learning](https://ml.azure.com/).
 Navigate to your workspace and under the **Assets** pane, select **Endpoints**.

 1. Select the deployment you want to delete and select **Delete**.

 1. Select **Proceed**.

-## Clean up resources
+### Delete the resource group

 [!INCLUDE [aml-delete-resource-group](includes/aml-delete-resource-group.md)]